Video length: 02:00.

 Funding for the tutor learning initiative

-Through the initiative, over 4,100 teaching professionals work as tutors to deliver small group learning to students.
-The extra resources help support the learning and engagement of students who struggled most during remote and flexible learning due to COVID-19 in 2020.
+These extra resources help to support the learning and engagement of students who struggled most during remote and flexible learning due to the COVID-19 pandemic in 2020 and 2021.

 Evidence suggests students who struggled most with remote and flexible learning include those: